 I also mentioned the concept of you working on pages that produce a lot of hits rather than pages that do not.

-So the Search Console is useful to make sure things are working as expected and help you redirect your users to the right pages, but it’s in no way a tool that should bog you down spending hours looking for things that do not exist.
+So the Search Console is used to make sure things are working as expected and help you redirect your users to the right pages, but it’s in no way a tool that should bog you down spending hours looking for things that do not exist.
 Frankly, even my website with 1,700+ hits on one page is not worth its weight in gold.
 It’s not easy to convert those hits into cash.
 I’ve tried and it is just not enough.
 What you need is a website that has pages that get tens of thousands of hits.
 Things that a large number of people like and will search and will share.
 My Linux Page content is great but it’s not the type that gets shared or where people are going to go around the website.
 A Niche Website, in comparison, is a place where people are going to find many pages that they like.
-For example, my Astronomy website has many related content.
-Much more than my Linux website (which has pages related between each others as in various pages talk about WordPress, for example, and another set talk about Microsoft Access, but the website is not one specific theme and therefore it’s difficult to use that site one way or the other.)
+For example, my Astronomy website has much-related pages.
+Much more than my Linux website (which has pages related between each other as in various pages talk about WordPress, for example, and another set talk about Microsoft Access, but the website is not one specific theme and therefore it’s difficult to use that site one way or the other.)